Edited by Bettina Baumgärtel

 February 1768 Marriage to the self-styled Count de Horn declared invalid.

 Takes part in the Free Society of Artists exhibition in London in honour of Christian VII (see WVZ, Image Gallery) with three innovative history paintings after Homer and Virgil, including Hector taking leave of Andromache or Penelope Taking Down the Bow of Ulysses (Plympton, Saltram House, form. collection of John and Theresa Parker).

 December 1768 Named a Founding Member of Royal Academy of Art.
 Alongside still-life artist Mary Moser, she will remain one of the only two female Academicians for the next 200 years (Ill.
 28).

 1769 Shows ground-breaking history paintings at the opening exhibition at the Royal Academy: Hector Taking Leave of Andromache; Venus Showing Aeneas and Achates the Way to Carthage and Achilles Discovered by Ulysses amongst the Daughters of Lycomedes.
 At the instigation of Lady Theresa Parker, the whole series is acquired for Saltram House [http://www.nationaltrust.org.uk/saltram].
 Correspondence with the poet Friedrich Gottlieb Klopstock.

-from 1770 History paintings of scenes from ancient and medieval British history: Vortigern, King of Britain, Enamoured with Rowena at the Battle of Hengist, the Saxon General (Plympton, Saltram House, The National Trust), Queen Eleanor Sucking the Poison from her Husband King Edward I’s Wound (Ill.
+from 1770 History paintings of scenes from ancient and medieval British history: Vortigern, King of Britain, Enamoured with Rowena at the Battle of Hengist, the Saxon General (Plympton, Saltram House, The National Trust), Eleanora Sucking the Venom out of the Wound of her Husband, King Edward I (Ill.
 29) These paintings set the standard for British national history painting until well into the 19th century.